John Cameron Mitchell: Early years

 Mitchell was born in El Paso, Texas, the second child of U.S. Army Lieutenant John Henderson Mitchell and Joan Cameron, arriving less than a year after the loss of their first child, James.
-He was raised on a variety of military bases—among them Forts Leavenworth and Riley (both in Kansas), Kirkland Air Force Base (New Mexico), Carlisle Barracks (Pennsylvania) and Campbell Barracks (Heidelberg)—as dictated by his father's career that in 1982 saw him promoted to the rank of major general and serving as United States Commander, Berlin (USCOB) from 1984 to 1988, in charge of the American sector of the city.
+He was raised on a variety of military bases—among them Forts Leavenworth and Riley (both in Kansas), Kirtland Air Force Base (New Mexico), Carlisle Barracks (Pennsylvania) and Campbell Barracks (Heidelberg)—as dictated by his father's career that in 1982 saw him promoted to the rank of major general and serving as United States Commander, Berlin (USCOB) from 1984 to 1988, in charge of the American sector of the city.
 His mother was a native of Glasgow, Scotland, who immigrated to Montreal at age 20 to become an elementary school teacher, later moving to Chicago and then to Colorado Springs.
 A talented artist, she became known for her watercolor portraits of public figures such as actor Kirk Douglas, U.S. Surgeon General C. Everett Koop, cellist Mstislav Rostropovich and Pakistani prime minister Benazir Bhutto, as well as for religious art she made for the Roman Catholic dioceses of Denver and Colorado Springs.
 John had three younger brothers: Christopher Lloyd, Colin Mackenzie, and Samuel Latham Mitchell—who died at age four in 1977.
 His grandfather, William Lloyd Mitchell, briefly served as the acting Social Security Commissioner in 1953 under U.S. president Dwight D. Eisenhower who five years later officially nominated him to the position, which he retained for the duration of John F. Kennedy's presidency as well.

 He attended Catholic schools for most of his youth, including St. Xavier High School in Junction City, Kansas, and St. Pius X High School in Albuquerque, New Mexico, graduating from the latter in 1981.
 Mitchell's first stage role was as the Virgin Mary in a Nativity musical staged at a Scottish Benedictine boys' boarding school, Carlekemp Priory Prep School, when he was 11 years old.
 Though he studied theater at Northwestern University from 1981 to 1985, he did not graduate.